-Some of my recent personal and academic projects.
+Some of my recent personal and academic projects - last updated in 2016.

 Non-penumatic tire with a conformal honeycomb design generated algorithmically.
 Fabricated on the MarkOne 3D Printer with Nylon as a base material, and a Carbon Fiber reinforced hub.
 Selected as one of 16 finalists of the 2016 International ASME IAM3D Design Challenge.